kevingillispie/Schema-Scalpel/README.md

 Many sites miss out on rich snippets and stronger entity signals because schema is missing or duplicated. **Schema Scalpel** provides precise, per-page JSON-LD control with zero bloat.

+**Schema Scalpel v2.0.2** brings a massive leap in security and performance.
+While the intuitive metabox workflow remains the same, we have completely re-engineered the data layer:

+- **Bulletproof Encoding**: Optimized for PHP 8.4, our new encoding engine uses bitwise flags to neutralize XSS and malformed JSON payloads.
+- **SQL Hardening**: Every database query now uses the modern `%i` identifier placeholder, meeting the highest WordPress security standards.
+- **Performance at Scale**: A new batch-processing logic for bulk schema generation, significantly reducing server load.

 **Version 2.0+** features a game-changing **metabox editor** directly in the Gutenberg or Classic editor:

 - **Edit In-Situ**: Create and manage schemas without leaving your content screen.